Top 40+ ASP.NET MVC Interview Questions & Answers

 • Everyday use cases for action filters include implementing authentication and authorization using the [Authorize] filter, caching frequently accessed data using the [OutputCache] filter, logging requests and responses using custom logging filters, and handling exceptions using the [HandleError] filter.

-74. What is the purpose of the ActionResult class in ASP.NET MVC?
-Provide examples of the results of different types of action.
+74. What is ActionResult in ASP.NET MVC and can you give examples of its different types of results?

 Ans: